 - The ASET Foundation Board of Directors is responsible for receiving and reviewing all completed scholarship applications as well as selection of the recipient.
 In addition to the parameters outlined by your company, all applications will be evaluated based on financial need; financial contribution of the employer; educational growth expected as a result of attending the conference; need for skill enhancement as defined by change in employment, lab expansion, or job promotion; and, if applicable, need to sit for board exams or earn continuing education credit to maintain current registry.
 If no applicant meets the eligibility parameters set by your company, then your company has the option to opt out of its commitment for the year, allow the scholarship to be awarded to another candidate selected by the board, or roll the commitment into next year.

-The filing deadline for commitments to the 2017 Annual Conference is now closed.
-To participate in the Company Sponsored Scholarship program for the 2018 Annual Conference, a completed commitment form must be received by the ASET Foundation by February 28, 2018.
+To participate in the Company Sponsored Scholarship program for the 2019 Annual Conference, a completed commitment form must be received by the ASET Foundation by February 28, 2019.
 Accompanying the commitment form must be the funding equal to the amount of scholarship to be offered.
-For questions or further information about the CSS program, contact Arlen Reimnitz, ASET Foundation Executive Director, at email@example.com or 816.931.1120, ext.
+For questions or further information about the CSS program, contact Arlen Reimnitz, ASET Foundation Executive Director, at firstname.lastname@example.org or 816.931.1120, ext.
 101.